skip-mev/docs/docs/chains/lanes/1-build-your-own-lane.md

 ### 3. 🤝 MatchHandler

-`MatchHandler` is utilized to determine if a transaction should be included in the lane.
-This function can be a stateless or stateful check on the transaction.
-The default implementation can be found in `block/base/handlers.go`.
+`MatchHandler` is utilized to determine if a transaction should be included in the lane. **This function can be a stateless or stateful check on the transaction!** The default implementation can be found in `block/base/handlers.go`.

 The match handler can be as custom as desired.
 Following the example above, if we wanted to make a lane that only accepts transactions if they have a large amount staked, we could do the following: